Configuration

 Single Repository

-For most projects, start with a single repository:
+For most projects, start with a single repository that contains both code and documentation:

 MIMIR_GITHUB_URL=https://github.com/your-org/your-repo